350d/homebridge-snapshot-motion/README.md

 ## 🔍 Problem

-Some intercoms and IP cameras (such as **Loxone Intercom XL**) do not provide a native motion detection feature or RTSP stream compatible with HomeKit Secure Video (HKSV).
+Some intercoms and IP cameras (such as **Loxone Intercom**) do not provide a native motion detection feature or RTSP stream compatible with HomeKit Secure Video (HKSV).
 These devices often expose only a JPEG/MJPEG snapshot over HTTP — insufficient for full automation and HKSV features.

 ## ✅ Solution